LetMeGoogleIt4You/CiscoZeroTouch/Environment Setup/README.md

 ```

-### Upload the Necessary Files to the File Server
+### Upload the necessary files to the file Server
 When the file server is up and running, copy the `ztp.py` file, device-specific configuration files, and IOS to the file server in the right location.

-If you are using Apache2, the default directory is `/var/www/htm`.
+- If you are using Apache2, the default directory is `/var/www/htm`.
-If you are using tftpd-hpa, the default directory is `/var/lib/tftpboot`.
+- If you are using tftpd-hpa, the default directory is `/var/lib/tftpboot`.

 The naming convention for the device-specific configuration is `<serial number>-config.txt`.